phptuts/codingwithnoah/arduino-blockly/lesson-3-number-variables-servos/index.md

 ![Challenge 2](/images/arduino-block/lesson-3/challenge-2.png)

-Don't continue until you complete the challenge.
-If you are in a class please so it to an instructor so that they can approve it.
+Don't continue until you complete the challenge!!!
+If you have any problems ask for help from the instructor or email me at glaserpower [at] gmail.com.

 <button type="button" onclick="document.querySelector('#hide-steps').style.display = 'block';">Un hide Steps</button>